clysh/Research/README.md

 ## Current projects:
 ### Kokanee Salmon Fry variables in Random Forest Algorithm
 Using kokanee salmon fry data collected from volunteers, data was cleaned up manually via Google Sheets, then put through a Random Forest algorithm to determine if any of the variables had correlations.
 Currently fixing issues with the code.
-Self-taught Random Forest.
+Currently teaching myself and trying to understand Random Forest better!